Economics of the Environment and Climate

 • Topics

-Advancements take the following shapes, all led from a practical angle of how environmental concerns affect and are relevant from the viewpoint of firms.
-A firm will ask how environmental and climate change affects it directly as well as its stakeholder (owners, employees, customers, suppliers), and perhaps more importantly how environmental and climate policies affect these.
+Advancements take the following shapes, all led from a practical angle of how environmental concerns affect and are relevant from the viewpoint of individuals and firms.
+A firm will ask how environmental and climate change affects it directly as well as its stakeholder (owners, employees, customers, suppliers), and perhaps more importantly how environmental and climate policies affect it, and these.
 Apart from the special emphasis on the economics of cooperation using game theory, and the intergenerational cost benefit analysis, advancements are in the direction of modern theory: incentives, and in the directions of political economy and institutions.

 A fairly recent development both in practice and in the literature is the role of environmental concerns and risks (or broader: Environment, Social and Governance: ESG) in finance, as when stock funds offer and investors want to be invested in ESG stock funds, or green bonds.